GerritCodeReview/plugins_importer/src/main/resources/Documentation/about.md

 The import group functionality allows to import a Gerrit group from one Gerrit server to another Gerrit server.

+The flag whether a group is visible to all registered users is *not* preserved on import, but the default that is configured for this option on the target Gerrit server is applied to each imported group.

 <a id="group-import-preconditions">
 #### Preconditions